mh-cbon/gigo/README.md

 }

 type Todos implements<:Mutexed (Slice .Todo "Name")> {
-  // it reads as a mutexed list of todo,
+  // it reads as a mutexed list of todo.
-  // where Name is an additionnal arg to define a FindByName method.
 }

 func (t *Todos) Hello(){fmt.Println("Hello")}

+// type Todos implements<Mutexed (Slice .Todo)>
+// type Todos implements<.Todo | Slice | Mutexed>
+//-
+// It should probably be something like this in real apps
+// type Todos implements<Slice .Todo>
+// type TodosManager struct {Items Todos}
+// type MutexedTodosManager implements<Mutexed .TodosManager>

+// a template to mutex .
 template Mutexed<:.Name> struct {
   lock *sync.Mutex
+  // embed the type
   embed <:.Name>
 }

+// for every method of ., create a new method of Mutexed
 <:range $m := .Methods> func (m Mutexed<:$.Name>) <:$m.Name>(<:$m.GetArgsBlock | joinexpr ",">) <:$m.Out> {
+  // lock them all
   lock.Lock()
   defer lock.Unlock()
+  // invoke embedded type
   m.embed.<:$m.GetName>(<:$m.GetArgsNames | joinexpr ",">)
 }

-template <:.Name>Slice struct {
+// a template to generate a type Slice of . template <:.Name>Slice struct {
   items []<:.Name>
 }

+// range over args to produce new FindBy methods
 <:range $a := .Args> func (m <:$.Name>Slice) FindBy<:$a>(<:$a> <:$.ArgType $a>) (<:$.Name>,bool) {
   for i, items := range s.items {
     if item.<:$a> == <:$a> {